alopezlago/MODAQ/README.md

 -   Add player view (with stats?), and allow substitutions by clicking on the player and bringing up a menu
 -   Add format rules so we can support powers (and see how the parser generates them)
 -   Figure out how bonus protests should be accessible, since the dialog and hooks should already exist
--   Figure out how to throw out tossups and bonuses
--   Integrate mobx-persist; hydrate the GameState and UIState (or just AppState), and add a button to clear
-    -   May also want a button to export to JSON, or get access to buzz data in some fashion
 -   Work on quick setup experience: specify teams and players, and upload packet; then on next show QViewer screen.
     -   Could include working on a sidebar
+-   May also want a button to export to JSON, or get access to buzz data in some fashion

 *   Work on question viewer.
 Unlike previous approaches, show the tossup and bonus for this cycle
     -   Lower priority, but consider making the font and font size adjustable